LeoDoak/OneDrive-Flask-Web-App/README.md

 ### Sources:
 * Used https://github.com/pranabdas/Access-OneDrive-via-Microsoft-Graph-Python for a lot of the methods and with modifying the authentication process.

+### Powerpoint
+* In the github there is a powerpoint that was used to present our project to the class and the Professor in which we recieved overall positive feedback.

 **Thanks for looking at my web application, Enjoy!**